zxmmxzzxmmxz/nlp/hw1/README.md

 * Weights or frequencies or probabilities can be associated with each rule in a CFG.
 * A probabilistic CFG is defined as a group of conditional probabilities $$P(\alpha \mid A)$$: one for each non-terminal $$A$$

-A context-free grammar that is in extended Chomsky Normal Form (eCNF) iff the right hand side of each CFG rule is either one non-terminal, or two non-terminals, or one terminal symbol.
+A context-free grammar is in extended Chomsky Normal Form (eCNF) if and only if the right hand side of each CFG rule is either one non-terminal, or two non-terminals, or one terminal symbol.

 This is a grammar in a formal sense.
-Just like we can write a grammar for the syntax of Python, for instance.
+Just like we can write a grammar for the syntax of Python.
 In this exercise we will try to write a grammar for a fragment of English.

 A derivation of this CFG starts with a string (called a sentential